Discover how a cloud outage disrupted CEO, Simon’s live product demo and why it made for his best demo ever.

 I started by sharing my laptop screen with all attendees on the video call.
-I then kicked off my product demo in a web browser, using YellowDog to distribute my job across Microsoft Azure data centres in the UK.
+I then kicked off my product demo in a web browser, using YellowDog to distribute my job across multiple data centres in the UK.
 Data began uploading and compute was being provisioned.
 Everything looked good.

-Then a member of the audience asked why red warning symbols were showing against all the Azure compute.
+Then a member of the audience asked why red warning symbols were showing against all the cloud compute.

 I didn’t expect this to happen.
 This wasn’t part of the planned demo.

-Unbeknown to me, Microsoft Azure (particularly the UK South data centre location) was experiencing serious capacity issues.
+Unbeknown to me, the cloud provider was experiencing serious capacity issues.

 YellowDog is designed to detect provisioning issues or outages, retry where appropriate and then automatically move to another provisioning strategy.
 Whether that be different instance types, another data centre availability zone, or another provider.

 I watched as red symbols turned orange, the orange turned yellow and finally, the yellow turned green.
-YellowDog had adopted an alternative compute provisioning strategy, maintained my requirement to keep the compute within the UK, and used AWS to complete the job.
+YellowDog had adopted an alternative compute provisioning strategy, maintained my requirement to keep the compute within the UK, and used another cloud provider to complete the job.

 Despite my demo going off script, it was an overwhelming success.
 The audience were impressed.
 Without human intervention, YellowDog ensured a job was completed regardless of major capacity issues with a cloud provider.